Best Low Spin Golf Balls

 Tour-Level Golf Balls

-Tour-level golf balls give serious golfers and better players the ability to play their best golf.
-Golfers of all skill levels will be best served by playing golf balls within this category if their budget can allow it.
-Tour-level golf balls offer the very best in feel and control and are often made in three, four, or five-piece configurations.
+These balls give serious golfers and better players the ability to play their best golf.
+Golfers of all skill levels will be best served by playing within this category if their budget can allow it.
+Tour golf balls offer the very best in feel and control and are often made in three, four, or five-piece configurations.

 Distance Golf Balls

-Distance golf balls are built for players that lose their golf balls frequently or cannot afford to pay too much for their equipment.
+Distance balls for golf are built for players that lose their balls frequently or cannot afford to pay too much for their equipment.
 Beginners may start with these balls and move into better performers as their games grow.
-Distance golf balls are often one or two-piece designs and are best used for practice instead of play.
+They are often one or two-piece designs and are best used for practice instead of play.